Cold Weather Care for Outdoor Rabbits

 Take Precautions Before the Onset of Winter

 Keeping rabbits outdoors comes with all manner of challenges, but most relate directly to the weather.
 Rabbits can easily die in hot weather from heat stroke, and they are in danger of freezing or coming down with cold-related illnesses during the cold months.
-With winter swiftly moving in, we will discuss some pointers for keeping a rabbit warm and comfortable during these times when temperatures can fall well below freezing, and biting wind and snow are constant considerations.
+With winter swiftly moving in, we will discuss some pointers for keeping a rabbit warm and comfortable during these times when, depending on where you live, temperatures can fall well below freezing, and biting wind and snow are constant considerations.
 Especially in northern climates, precautions must be taken before the onset of winter to keep these animals safe.

 Keep Your Rabbit's Drinking Water From Freezing